inlineblock/funnel.js/README.md

 * sortData: (bool:false) sort the data by the valueAttribute before attempting to render.
 * zeroStateMessage: (string: '~ NO DATA ~') the string to render when the data is empty.
 * zeroStateTemplate: (mixed: false) when false, it doesn't do anything, when true it will render this when there is no data instead of the zeroStateMessage.
+* axisTemplate: (mixed: false) when false, does nothing, when truthy, it runs it as a function, with a single data block sent to it.
+Whatever it returns is the axis for that one block.

 ## Updating after initialization
 ```javascript